veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### My role at EyeEm

-During my role at EyeEm, I was part of the Product Desgin team collaborating on platform maintenance, conducting research, desiging new features, prototyping, and testing solutions.
+During my role at EyeEm, I was part of the Product Desgin team collaborating on platform maintenance, conducting research, designing new features, prototyping, and testing solutions.

 #### The Platform